Rbfinch/grepq/README.md

 **3. Predicates**

-Predicates can be used to filter on the header field (with regex), minimum sequence length, and minimum quality score (supports Phred+33 and Phred+64).
-The header field is the first line of a FASTQ record, which starts with the '@' character.
-The sequence length is the number of characters in the sequence field of a FASTQ record.
-The quality score is the number of characters in the quality field of a FASTQ record.
-The quality score is the ASCII value of the quality score minus 33 for Phred+33, and minus 64 for Phred+64.
+Predicates can be used to filter on the header field (with regex), minimum sequence length, and minimum total quality score (supports Phred+33 and Phred+64).

+>[!NOTE]
+Regex supplied for the header field is first passed as a string to the regex engine, and then the regex engine is used to match the header field.
+If you get an error message, be sure to escape any special characters in the regex pattern.

-Predicates are specified in the json pattern file.
-For an example, see `examples/regex-and-predicates.json` in the `examples` directory.
+Predicates are specified in a JSON pattern file.
+For an example, see `regex-and-predicates.json` in the `examples` directory.

 **4. Does not match false positives**

 `grepq` will only match regex patterns to the sequence field of a FASTQ record, which is the most common use case.
-Unlike `ripgrep` and `grep`, which will match the regex patterns to the entire FASTQ record, which includes the record ID, sequence, separator, and quality.
+Unlike `ripgrep` and `grep`, which will match the regex patterns to the entire FASTQ record, which includes the record ID, sequence, separator, and quality fields.
 This can lead to false positives and slow down the filtering process.

 **5. Output matched sequences to one of three formats**